data-to-insight/dfe-csc-api-data-flows/docs/deploy_ssd_schema.md

 A more complete overview of the SSD schema is available [SSD documentation](https://data-to-insight.github.io/ssd-data-model).
 The SSD is deployed using 1+ SQL scripts, which create and populate a new schema of approx 45 tables within your existing CMS database.
 The script(s) require no elevated privilledges, is non-destructive and can be run against the database by anyone with SELECT/CREATE permissions.
-This new schema can act as a standardised middleware between your CMS and other services and common reporting.
+This new schema acts as a standardised middleware between your CMS and other services and common reporting.

 ---